nuts-foundation/nuts-discovery/docs/pages/api.rst

 Api
 ***

-The *Nuts Discovery Service* consists of 2 api's: the network map and certificare api's.
-The certificate api is in the initial setup phase of the Corda node.
+The *Nuts Discovery Service* consists of 2 api's: the network map and certificate api's.
+The certificate api is only used in the initial setup phase of a Corda node.
 To publish the node details with an electronic signature and retrieve the signed certificate from the *Nuts Discovery Service*.
 The network map api is used to retrieve details about all the nodes that are connected to the network.
+These api's are called by the Corda node and should not be called by any other logic.

 Certificate API
 ===============